Dogs in distress

 Kenya Society for the Protection and Care of Animals (KSPCA)

 In Nairobi, Kenya, we support the Kenya Society for the Protection and Care of Animals (KSPCA), a shelter home to over 250 dogs.
-They are also on the frontlines of emergency rescue, cruelty investigations and community-based animal welfare programs.
+It is on the frontlines of emergency rescue, cruelty investigations and community-based animal welfare programs.
 We help cover the cost of pet food and vital veterinary care.
 Recently, we also provided critical funding for the mass sterilization, vaccination and general treatment of street dogs in impoverished slums in Nairobi.
-We are also raising funds to help them cope with the rise in abandoned dogs in the wake of intense flooding across the country.

 Jordan